-How to Hone Your Entrepreneurial Skills in College was originally published on Vault.
+How to Hone Your Entrepreneurial Skills in College was originally published on Firsthand.

 College in America has been getting a lot of criticism, some of it warranted, and some of it based on misunderstandings about what college is supposed to accomplish.
 Certainly, there is truth in the claim that not everyone who graduates college leaves prepared for the job market, especially if they want to start on their own ventures.
 There are three key things college students can do while still in school that can kick start their entrepreneurship ventures early.